 \section{Introduction}

 The main purpose of this paper is to carry out the error analysis of the recently proposed quasi-reversibility (QR) method in a stochastic setting for a class of terminal-boundary value multi-species model.
 As concluded in \cite{Nguyen2019}, the error bounds we obtained there can be very helpful in the finite element settings due to the variational framework we choose.
 Nonetheless, it still questions us about if this approach can be modified to somewhat get the convergence analysis in some specific stochastic setting involved in the partial differential equations (PDEs) we are chasing.
 In this work, we provide a positive answer by taking into account a nonlocal coupled system of nonlinear reaction-diffusion equations with additive white Gaussian noise on the terminal data.
-Besides, we significantly strengthen the applicability of this general QR framework by ameliorating some vital conditions that we set up in \cite{Nguyen2019}.
+Besides, we significantly strengthen the applicability of this general QR framework by introducing a ready-to-use scheme from our computational standpoint.